-BASS - MID (Midrange) - TREBLE: This menu item allows you to adjust the levels for the bass, midrange and treble features of the audio system.
-See "Setting the Tone (Bass/Treble)" under Radio with CD on page 3-96 for more information.
+▶ BASS - MID (Midrange) - TREBLE: This menu item lets you adjust the levels for the bass, midrange and treble features of the audio system.
+See "Setting the Tone (Bass/Treble)" under Radio with CD on page 282 for more information.

-□ BALANCE - FADER: This menu item allows you to adjust the levels for the balance and fader features of the audio system.
-See "Adjusting the Speakers (Balance/Fade)" under Radio with CD on page 3-96 for more information.
+□ BALANCE - FADER: This menu item lets you adjust the levels for the balance and fader features of the audio system.
+See "Adjusting the Speakers (Balance/Fade)" under Radio with CD on page 282 for more information.

-▶ EQ (Equalizer): This menu item allows you to choose among five preset equalizations for the audio system.
-See "Audio Equalizer" under Radio with CD on page 3-96 for more information.

-H/A (Home/Away) PRESETS: This menu item allows you to switch back and forth between your home and away preset radio stations.
-See "Presets Home/Away" under Radio with CD on page 3-96 for more information.
+✔ EQ (Equalizer): This menu item lets you choose among five preset equalizations for the audio system.
+See "Audio Equalizer" under Radio with CD on page 282 for more information.
+H/A (Home/Away) PRESETS: This menu item lets you switch back and forth between your home and away preset radio stations.
+See "Presets Home/Away" under Radio with CD on page 282 for more information.

-AUTOSTORE PRESETS: This menu item allows you to automatically store radio stations with the strongest signals as presets.
-See "Autostore Presets" under Radio with CD on page 3-96 for more information.
+AUTOSTORE PRESETS: This menu item lets you automatically store radio stations with the strongest signals as presets.
+See "Autostore Presets" under Radio with CD on page 282 for more information.

-CAT (Category): This menu item allows you to select radio stations based on preset categories.
-See "Activating Program Type (PTY) Stations" under Radio with CD on page 3-96 for more information.
+CAT (Category): This menu item lets you select radio stations based on preset categories.
+See "Activating Program Type (PTY) Stations" under Radio with CD on page 282 for more information.

-TA (Traffic Announcement): This menu item allows you to turn the TA feature on and off.
-See "TA (Traffic Announcement)" under Radio with CD on page 3-96 for more information.
+TA (Traffic Announcement): This menu item lets you turn the TA feature on and off.
+See "TA (Traffic Announcement)" under Radio with CD on page 282 for more information.

-RECALL RDS MESSAGE: This menu item allows you to view an RDS radio station message broadcast by a radio station.
-See "MSG (Message)" under Radio with CD on page 3-96 for more information.

-AF (Alternate Frequency): This menu item allows you to turn the AF feature on and off.
-See "Activating Program Type (PTY) Stations (RDS and XMTM)" under Radio with CD on page 3-96 for more information.
+RECALL RDS MESSAGE: This menu item lets you view an RDS radio station message broadcast by a radio station.
+See "MSG (Message)" under Radio with CD on page 282 for more information.
+AF (Alternate Frequency): This menu item lets you turn the AF feature on and off.
+See "Activating Program Type (PTY) Stations (RDS and XM^{TM})" under Radio with CD on page 282 for more information.

 SEEK LOCAL/DISTANT: This feature instructs the audio system to seek only local radio stations with the strongest signal or to seek all radio stations with a strong signal in a large area.
-Use LOCAL when you are in urban areas where there are several strong radio station signals and you want to limit the number of stations to those with the strongest signals only.
-Use DISTANT when you are in rural areas where there are fewer radio station signals available.
+Use LOCAL while in urban areas where there are several strong radio station signals and you want to limit the number of stations to those with the strongest signals only.
+Use DISTANT while in rural areas where there are fewer radio station signals available.

-See "Local/Distant Selection" under Radio with CD on page 3-96 for more information.
+See "Local/Distant Selection" under Radio with CD on page 282 for more information.